rach-id/Alfa-to-Solidity-translator-in-Cpp-using-Antlr4/README.md

           $ antlr4 -Dlanguage=Cpp ALFA.g4 // for the listener
           $ antlr4 -Dlanguage=Cpp ALFA.g4 -visitor // for the visitor

-The "main.cpp" is the one that's been compiled when using cmake. the "main1.cpp" contains a code that doesnt work so far.
+The "main.cpp" is the one that's been compiled when using cmake.

 To build this project :